-These three short verses communicate three punctual statements about God’s will for our lives: “Rejoice always, pray without ceasing, give thanks in all circumstances.”
+These three short verses communicate three punctual statements about God’s will for our lives.
 Instead of grumbling or complaining, we should be mindful of why we should be joyful, we should take our needs to the Lord, and we should be filled with gratitude.
 These verses offer great incentive against complaining by offering our kids a vivid contrast: Why be filled with bitterness or a bad attitude when God’s will for us is thankfulness, prayerfulness, and joy?

 2 Longer Passages